Guale: European contact

-French explorers under Jean Ribault contacted the Guale, whom they called the Oade after their chief, during their voyage to the Atlantic coast of North America in 1562.
+French explorers under Jean Ribault contacted the Guale, whom they called the Oade after their leader, during their voyage to the Atlantic coast of North America in 1562.
 The Guale maintained good relations with the ephemeral French settlement known as Charlesfort on Parris Island in what is now South Carolina.

 When the Spanish later established themselves in St. Augustine in Spanish Florida, they also contacted the Guale.
 They soon tried to bring them into their mission system.
-The Guale territory became one of the four primary mission provinces of Spanish Florida; the Timucua, Mocama, and Apalachee Provinces, also named after the resident tribes of the territories, were the others.
+The Guale territory became one of the four primary mission provinces of Spanish Florida; the Timucua, Mocama, and Apalachee Provinces, also named after the resident tribes of their countries, were the others.

-The boundaries of the Spanish Guale Province corresponded to the people's territory along the Atlantic coast and Sea Islands, north of the Altamaha River and south of the Savannah River.
+The extent of the Guale Province was along the Atlantic coast and Sea Islands, north of the Altamaha River and south of the Savannah River.
 It included Ossabaw, St. Catherine's, Sapelo, Tybee, and Wassaw islands, among others.
 By the mid-17th century, the Spanish had established six Catholic missions in Guale territory, including Nuestra Señora de Guadalupe de Tolomato and Santa Catalina de Guale.
 Their largest settlements were probably on St. Catherine's Island.

 Guale was the least stable of the four major mission provinces.
 The first Guale rebellion, often labeled Juanillo's Revolt, began on October 4, 1597.
 During the rebellion five spanish Franciscans were killed: Pedro de Corpa, Blas de Rodríguez, Miguel de Añón, Antonio de Badajoz and Francisco de Veráscola who are considered martyrs by the Catholic Church.
 The Guale rebelled again 1645, nearly shaking off the missions.
 They kept up a clandestine trade with French privateers, which provided them with alternate sources of goods.

 Effect on health

-After the arrival of Europeans and their intervention in Guale villages, the Guale increased their consumption of corn.
-Bioarcheaologists tested the levels of C4 molecules in the natives' bones to determine the corn intake levels.
+After the arrival of Europeans and their colonization of Guale territory, the Guale increased their consumption of corn.
+Bioarchaeologists tested the levels of C4 molecules in the natives' bones to determine the corn intake levels.
 By comparison, their intake of other foods such as fish, animals, other plants, etc. decreased.
 These changes were not for the better, as a corn-dominated diet is poor for overall health.

-The Guale Indians were forced to work under the Europeans in ways they never had had to before.
+The Guale Indians were forced to work under the Europeans in ways they had never had to before.
 It was labor-intensive.
 Spencer Larsen and Christopher Ruff concluded this based on their analysis of the second moments of area on humerus and femur bones.
 This is an engineering approach used to show the strength of the bone.
 They found that there was an increased strength of the bones due to higher repetitive usage, supporting the original statement.